snjo/ScreenShotTool/README.md

 #### Counter number

 When using the $c or ${NUM} variable, it inserts the number in this field.
 The number is saved between sessions.

+### Tags and the $TAG variable

+Tags are used for adding info to the file or folder name that can be changed on the fly.

+To create and enable tags, use the Edit Tags window (Main window > Edit > Edit Tags).

+Tags have three parts:
+- The checkbox enables the tag
+- The Name field is what is output in the $TAG
+- The Description field is just for adding an explanatary note to yourself, and is not used in $TAG output

+When $TAG is present in the file or folder name setting, any enabled tags will be added in the name.
+If there are multiple active tag, they are separated with comma.

+Note that $TAG variable is all upper case, to distinguish it from the $t Time variable

+	Example:
+	You have the current tags in the Tag View:
+	☑ Food
+	☐ Cars
+	☑ Recipe

+	Your folder and file names in settings is:
+	D:\Captures\$w\$TAG
+	$d $t $TAG

+	The resulting output file name:
+	D:\Captures\WebBrowser\Food, Recipe\2024-05-13 13:44 Food, Recipe.png

+	If the no tags are enabled, a subfolder will not be created even though the \$TAG is present

+The available tags are saved in %localappdata%\ScreenShotTool\TagData\tags.txt

 --------------------------------------------------------------------------------------